 Do solo guests enjoy your cruises

 Absolutely, many single travellers have enjoyed holidays with us and have established friendships with other individuals within the group.
-We keep 1 cabin free on Emma Jane with no single supplement charged, however, if this cabin have been booked out or you would like a single cabin on the Elizabeth G a single occupancy supplement will be added.
+We keep 1 cabin free on Emma Jane with no single supplement charged, however, if this cabin have been booked out or you would like a single cabin on the Elizabeth G or Lucy Mary a single occupancy supplement will be added.

 Are your cruises suitable for guests with restricted mobility?